Blynk-Technologies/Blynk-NCP-Example-Arduino/docs/BuildYourOwn.md

 ## 5. Next steps

-When using `BlynkNcpDriver` directly or integrating `Blynk.NCP` with non-Arduino boards, additional development may be needed to support features like the primary MCU OTA upgrades, Time and Location API, etc.
+When using `BlynkNcpDriver` directly or integrating `Blynk.NCP` with non-Arduino boards, additional development may be needed to support features like the primary MCU OTA upgrades, Real-Time Clock integration, etc.

 Please check out the [BlynkNcpDriver docs](https://github.com/blynkkk/BlynkNcpDriver/tree/main/docs) for further details.